Xilinx/Embedded-Design-Tutorials/docs/SPA-UG/docs/5-evaluating-software-performance.md

 </tbody>
 </table>

 The following figure shows the L1 data cache graphs and CPU stall cycles per instruction reported in the PS Performance panel.
-In contrast to [Figure 15: Performance Analysis of BEEBS Benchmarks - L1 Data Cache, Stall Cycles Per Instruction](#figure-15-performance-analysis-of-beebs-benchmarks---l1-data-cache-stall-cycles-per-instruction), it becomes clear that the bottlenecks of the code -- the floating-point and integer matrix multiplications -- have been dramatically improved.
+In contrast to [Figure 15: Performance Analysis of BEEBS Benchmarks - L1 Data Cache, Stall Cycles Per Instruction](#fig15), it becomes clear that the bottlenecks of the code-- the floating-point and integer matrix multiplications-- have been dramatically improved.
 The long periods of low IPC, high L1 data cache miss rate, and high CPU read stall cycles toward the end of the capture have been shortened and improved considerably.

 *Figure 17:* **Performance Analysis of BEEBS Benchmarks with Improved Matrix Multipliers**